 2. Invoicing software

-By using a uniform template, you can quickly create and send invoices.
-You should be able to record which customers you invoiced and which customers paid you in the software.
+After sending invoices, you should be able to record which customers you invoiced and which customers paid you right in the software.

-3. Business credit card
+3. Business credit cards

-4. Business bank account
+4. Business bank accounts

 5. Financial calendar